 The Journal

-Notes from a life built on creative courage and everyday kindness.
+Notes from a life shaped by creative courage and everyday kindness

-Podcasts: Deep, meaningful conversations with authors, artists and entrepreneurs
+Podcasts: Deep, meaningful conversations about creativity, presence, and life

 For a year and a half, the ReBloom Podcast kept me company on long walks and rowing workouts—stories of people who rebuilt their lives against the grain.
 I never imagined I’d be one of them.
 This week, my episode went live.